aroberge/friendly-traceback-docs/docs/html/_sources/syntax_tracebacks_en.rst.txt

        2:
     -->3: pass = 2
                ^

-    My best guess: you were trying
+    My best guess:
-    to assign a value to a Python keyword.
+      You were trying to assign a value to a Python keyword.
       This is not allowed.

 SyntaxError - Missing colon 1